 When you look at MBA courses, it's likely you'll first look at best business school rankings.
 But we would argue that it’s WAY more important to go to a business school that you know will you help you get a job in the industry you want post-MBA.

-So, how do you know if a given MBA program will position you well for any job?
+So, how do you know if a given MBA program will position you well for a job?

 If you want to know more about function placement, then check out this article about the Best MBA Programs by Function.
 But for a quick peek into industry placement insights, read on!!